yusukebe/gh-markdown-preview/README.md

 $ gh markdown-preview README.md
 ```

-Or this command will detect README file in the directory autocally.
+Or this command will detect README file in the directory automatically.

 ```
 $ gh markdown-preview